 What are EB-5 Projects?

-EB-5 is an investment visa leading to a Green Card, where the applicant is required to make $500,000 to $1,000,000 of investment in a new venture or in rural or economically less developed areas or in Government designated regional centers with the aim of generating jobs, generally at least 10 full time jobs.
+EB-5 is an investment visa leading to a Green Card, where the applicant is required to make $900,000 to $1,800,000 plus the processing overhead cost, legal and filing fees of investment in a new venture or in rural or economically less developed areas or in Government designated regional centers with the aim of generating jobs, generally at least 10 full time jobs.

 This makes it essential that the EB-5 applicant chooses the right project, because he would have to stick with his choice for the entire time period and his entire work authorization status depends on that project.
 The EB-5 investments, as per the government visa guidelines (USCIS guidelines) needs to be directed to EB-5 projects that would be considered to be new commercial enterprises that would lead to creation of 10 new full time jobs for American workers.
 EB-5 projects could belong to any category like mixed-use retail, office buildings, hotels, convention centers, sports stadiums, casinos, restaurants, agriculture-based enterprises, biotech and medical technology ventures, electric and hybrid vehicles, manufacturing ventures, assisted or senior citizen living, etc. Of these, assisted living or senior citizen housing facilities are gaining immense popularity among the applicants for the EB-5 visa.